FadelMamar/datalabeling/README.md

 - Type in ```brew install humansignal/tap/label-studio``` and press "Enter"
 - Launch Label studio by typing ```label-studio``` and pressing "Enter".

-# Installing Label-studio using Docker (Mac and windows)
+# [Optional] Installing Label-studio using Docker (Mac and windows)
 (instructions are available here https://labelstud.io/guide/install.html#Install-with-Docker)
 - Install Docker ->  https://www.docker.com/
 - open terminal in your workspace and run ```docker run -it -p 8080:8080 -v ./labeleddata:/label-studio/data heartexlabs/label-studio:latest```

+# Launch Label-studio when it is already installed - Windows
+- To launch label studio, run the file at ```datalabeling\helper-scripts\run-labelstudio-windows.bat```
+- To launch the ML backend, run the file at ```datalabeling\helper-scripts\run-ml-backend-windows.bat```
+- Label studio is accessible from the browser at ```http://localhost:8080```
+- To close application: close the window

+# Launch Label-studio when it is already installed - Linux
+- To launch label studio, run the file at ```datalabeling\helper-scripts\run-labelstudio-linux.sh```
+- To launch the ML backend, run the file at ```datalabeling\helper-scripts\run-ml-backend-linux.sh```
+- To close application: close the window

 # Create a project in Label studio
 https://labelstud.io/guide/setup_project.html#Create-a-project